 3 key reasons impact investing is soaring in popularity

-Everything we do at GrowthFunders has an overarching element of impact.
+Everything we do at Growth Capital Ventures has an overarching element of impact.
 Not only do we want to make a difference both as a company and as individuals, but we want to give others the ability to do so.

 It's something we've talked about regularly.
 It's not always been in a direct way, but take a look through any selection of posts on our blog and you'll invariably read content on topics such as:

 And it seems like we're talking more and more about such topics.
-But it's not just us either - the term 'impact investing' has been used to some extent for well over a decade, but it's only in the last couple of years where its usage has really started to soar.
+But it's not just us either - the term 'impact investing' has been used to some extent for well over a decade, but it's only in the last couple of years that its usage has really started to soar.

-There are a whole host of reasons why this is likely to be the case, but in my eyes they can be summarised into three separate areas.
+There are a whole host of reasons why this is likely to be the case, but in my eyes, they can be summarised into three separate areas.

 1. There's more awareness of the issues we need to change